JulianVidal/AGDA_HTML/reports/index.md

 even if it just a trick, should be documented and part of the solution.
 Report the process, and demonstated in the evaluation section.

+# 20 - Pre-Meeting Report

+Added some more documentation for each command, making sure the options that the commands accepts are described.
+Every definition command also has an example within the README.md.
+The find command has a flag that will cause the pattern to only match on the definition name instead of the modules.
+The use query accepts a -d option, if a definition is passed in it will count the amount of times that definition appears as a dependency.

+For Agda Comp, it will check if the modify time stamp of the .agdai files is greater than its respective dot file.
+If the .agdai file is newer, the module is removed from the module graph when creating the compilation order.

+I have continued working on the report, currently doing the implementation section.
+I have done some work on the Introduction, Literature Review, Requirements and Design sections.

+The project demonstration feedback was positive, I need to make sure that the compilation strategies are well described and the quantitative and qualitative results are measured.

+# 20 - Post-Meeting Report

+Went over the current draft of the report, there are a couple of typos that needs to be corrected.
+Also, there are sub-section titles that need to be worded better like "create definition graph".
+Make sure to add a citation of the Mathstodon thread when listing the queries that are going to be implemented.

+In the literature review, for the future add more detail about the tools in the related works section.
+Also, add a section discussing the MLFMF paper making sure to describe the s-expressions, their structure and briefly summarize what the paper is about.
+The figures from the arxiv paper can be used as long as they are properly cited.

+On the design section explain what the algorithms for compilation are and how they work.
+In the implementation section go over how there were implement into the Agda comp tool.
+In the conclusion or evaluation section add details about future work and limitations.

+Add a section that describes the CLI in more detail, with a manual page and examples of the queries.
+Make sure to cite the Github repository in this section.
+For now keep using the Github repository, near the deadline either make it public, add my inspector to it or move it to the Gitlab.

+# 20 - Notes

+2.2 parallel compilation typo

+In future for literature review, explain more aou the tools.
+  - Add agda s-expression about arhive paper, explain the tool for the s-expression extractor

+Use the s-expression figures in the archive paper, make sure to cite it

+Add citation to masthodon

+Agda comp functional
+  - try to speed up compilation using paralisim

+In the design secstion, describe each algorithm.

+Creation of definiiton tree - Change subsection title, the same for th enext subsection, creation of module tree

+In literature review add a subsection, about andrej bauers paper.
+Agda s-expression extractor subsection.
+Explain the paper and the s-expression extractor.

+The sections should be somewhat self contained

+In conclusion or evaluation, add possible future improvementes

+In the design, add the examples of the queries, and add a man page of the tool,

+Write to Rami about my supervisor suggested that I make my github repository available to to you.
+Mention that the project started on github and move to gitlab.
+Section about how to use cli.